Reinforcement Learning for Jointly Optimal Coding and Control Policies for a Controlled Markovian System over a Communication Channel: Structural Results and Equivalent MDP Formulation

 which indeed has the form $\gamma^{c}_t:\pi_t\mapsto \Bigl( \eta_t:(Q_t ,q_t)\mapsto u_t \Bigr)$, as in \eqref{pi_to_eta}.
 Similarly, it was previously shown in \cite{WalrandVaraiya} that the optimal encoder has the form

 as in \eqref{pi_to_Q}.

 Since the decoder/controller can be explicitly identified in this case, and since the ``control'' doesn't affect the source evolution, this can instead be studied as a Markov chain $(\pi_t,Q_t)$ to only search for the optimal encoder $\gamma^e$.
-This approach was used in \cite{cregg2023reinforcement,wood2016optimal}.
+This leads to a simpler setup as studied in \cite{cregg2023reinforcement,wood2016optimal}.